MarkLodato/marklodato.github.com/_posts/2009-10-03-executable-shared-libraries.md

 Ubuntu 9.04.

 <del>Unfortunately, I could not get gcc to do this for me - I have to run the
 linker myself.
-I tried giving `-Wl,-shared`, but gcc put the flag too late in the command line.
+I tried giving <code>-Wl,-shared</code>, but gcc put the flag too late in the command line.
 If anyone figures out a way to do this, let me know!</del>
 **Update:** Thanks to [Daniel Jacobowitz](http://sourceware.org/ml/binutils/2009-10/msg00088.html), I found out that `-fPIC -fPIE -pie` is sufficient.
 Easy!
 I've updated the post bleow